mindfiredigital/react-canvas-editor/README.md

 ## Installation

-To install the `document-editor` npm package in your project, use the following command:
+To install the `react-canvas-editor` npm package in your project, use the following command:

 ```bash
 npm install react-canvas-editor